Fultzy/GorillaSurvivor/README.md

 ## Contributing

 Contributions are welcome!
-Here's how you can contribute to [Project Name]:
+Here's how you can contribute to GorillaSurvivor:

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature/your-feature-name`